gamesbook/pyprototypr/docs/overview.rst

 How do I use it?
 ----------------

-In general, what you do is type a set of instructions into a file on your computer, save that file, and then use Python to create your output
-- a PDF or PNG file - containing the results of those instructions;
-hopefully the design you intended!
+In general, what you do is type a set of instructions - which **pyprototypr** terms a *script* -  into a file, save that file on your computer, and then use Python to create your output - a PDF or PNG file - containing the results of those instructions; hopefully the design that you intended to make!

 As your design changes and evolves, you add or change instructions and recreate the output.